Rafael Ferrer (artist): Life

+Ferrer's success began in the late 1960s through conceptual and process art installations.
+Initially rooted in action-based pieces like "3 Leaf Pieces" at the Castelli Warehouse, his installations evolved into narrative-driven works featuring elaborate artist-crafted artifacts that suggested voyages.
+These evocative creations, encompassing recurring themes such as paper bag faces, kayaks, and maps, were showcased at museums worldwide, including the Museum of Modern Art, Whitney Museum of American Art, Corcoran Gallery, Stedelijk Museum, and Museums of Contemporary Art in Philadelphia and Chicago.

 Aside from his continuing interest in sculptures made in the studio, Ferrer has been commissioned to create permanent sculptures, such as "Puerto Rican Sun" featured in Art in America, March 1980 issue.
 Fabricated by Lippincott out of steel, it was erected in the South Bronx in 1979.
 The sculpture depicts the two sides of the Caribbean, light and dark, sun and moon.
 In 1981, he was commissioned by the Fairmount Park Art Association to make a sculpture for the city of Philadelphia.
 With the fabricator Bob Giza, he created an aluminum crown which sat on an existing building featuring cutouts of acrobats and performers and words which spelled out its title or marquee: "El Gran Teatro de la Luna", (dismantled, restored and reinstalled on a new open arbor-like base by the city in 2012).
 In 2002, Ferrer was commissioned by the Government of Puerto Rico to create a permanent sculpture for the waterfront of La Parguera, a village on the southern coast where boats depart for the Phosphorescent Bay.
 Installed in 2004 and titled "El Museo Rodante" (the rolling museum).
 It comprises 5 bronze sculptures, cast from wooden templates which contain imagery from artists’ throughout history that Ferrer has admired.
 The five sculptures have since been moved, reinstalled in Old San Juan.